Professor of Professional Practice in International and Public Affairs

 Focus areas: The intersection of economics, energy, environment, and national security

-For all media inquiries please contact Kyu Lee.
+For all media inquires please contact Kyu Lee at [email protected].

 - AB, magna cum laude, Brown University

 - Council on Foreign Relations

 - Association of Marshall Scholars